MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-acs.md

 #### Example 2: Get continuous samples of ACS collector performance counters

-Get continuous samples of ACS collector performance counter values using the below command.
+This example shows how to get continuous samples of ACS collector performance counter values.

 To stop the command, press \<CTRL+C>\.